cyberbotics/urdf2webots/README.md

   - **-h, --help**: Show the help message and exit.
   - **--input=INFILE**: Specifies the urdf file to convert.
   - **--output=OUTFILE**: If set, specifies the path and, if ending in ".proto", name of the resulting PROTO file.
 The filename minus the .proto extension will be the robot name (for PROTO conversion only).
-  - **--is-proto=True**: If set to false, the conversion will return a Webots VRML robot string.
+  - **--is-proto=True**: If set to false, the conversion will return a Webots VRML robot string (default is `True`).
-  - **--robotName**: Specify the name of your robot (has to be specified if you set --is-proto to `False`)..
+  - **--robotName**: Specify the name of your robot (for robot string conversion only and should be specified if you want to control multiple robots with external controllers).
   - **--normal**: If set, the normals are exported if present in the URDF definition.
   - **--box-collision**: If set, the bounding objects are approximated using boxes.
   - **--tool-slot=LinkName**: Specify the link that you want to add a tool slot to (exact link name from urdf, for PROTO conversion only).
   - **--translation="0 0 0"**: Set the translation field of your PROTO file or Webots VRML robot string.
   - **--rotation="0 0 1 0"**: Set the rotation field of your PROTO file or Webots VRML robot string.
   - **--init-pos=JointPositions**: Set the initial positions of your robot joints.
 Example: `--init-pos="[1.2, 0.5, -1.5]"` would set the first 3 joints of your robot to the specified values, and leave the rest with their default value.
-  - **--link-to-def**: Creates a DEF with the link name for each solid to be able to access it using getFromProtoDef(defName)
+  - **--link-to-def**: Creates a DEF with the link name for each solid to be able to access it using getFromProtoDef(defName) (for PROTO conversion only).
-  - **--joint-to-def**: Creates a DEF with the joint name for each joint to be able to access it using getFromProtoDef(defName)
+  - **--joint-to-def**: Creates a DEF with the joint name for each joint to be able to access it using getFromProtoDef(defName) (for PROTO conversion only).

 > Previously the **--static-base** argument was supported in order to set the base link static (disable physics).
 It has been removed as a common way to do it in an URDF file is to add the following to your URFD file (assuming **base_link** is the root link of your robot):
 >